MaliParag/CodeReviewGuidelines/guidelines.md

 - "Created API endpoint for user profile information"

 #### 1.3 Use a prefix to highlight modified area
-Add a delimited text in the title to higlight the affected area.
+Add a delimited text in pascal case in the title to higlight the affected area.
 By adding a prefix to the pull request title makes it easier to search for (in an email client and pull request portal) and filter pull requests based on their type.
 This can be especially helpful in large projects where there are many pull requests.
 A clear and consistent prefix makes it easier to understand the purpose of a pull request without having to read the entire title.
 Do not add multiple prefixes because you may end up with a noisy title.

 **Examples**